param-mehta/Linkedin_job_recommender/README.md

-The `convert_to_embeddings` task takes long because I am pushing individual jobs to the mongoDB collection rather than an a single push operation of all jobs that would end up overshooting the default memory (1GB) of small Composer environments
+The `convert_to_embeddings` task takes long because I am pushing individual jobs to the MongoDB collection rather than an a single push operation of all jobs that would end up overshooting the default memory (1GB) of small Composer environments

 ## Demo